 Open: Ilkeliani Camp is open all year.

 Location: Ilkeliani Camp is on the banks of the Talek River 4kms from the Talek Gate of Masai Mara Game Reserve.
 The nearest airstrip is Ol Kiombo, about a 25-minute drive from the camp.

-Activities: Game drives are in shared vehicles, with private vehicles available for an extra charge, all led by a local Maasai driver-guide are the main activities.
+Activities: The main activity is game drives in shared vehicles, with private vehicles available for an extra charge, all led by a local Maasai driver-guide.
 There is good game viewing all year, and from July to October the migration is at its peak in the Mara.
 You can take nature walks with a resident naturalist guide.
 Village visits and hot air balloon rides can be arranged, payable locally.

 Facilities: The main areas comprise a dining tent, lounge, bar and viewing deck.
 The campfire is lit each evening and is gathering place for guests before and after dinner.

 Dining: Meals are served in the dining tent and outdoors in the fresh air.
 Picnic lunches and sundowner drinks in the bush can be arranged.